FresherGAMING/LytraAccessory/README.md

 | /la slots set      | Set a spesific amount of slots on accessory inventory                | /la slots set [string:player] [int:amount]           |

 # Permissions
-You can use `lytraaccessory.command.admin` permission to give all the lytra accessory commands permissions
+You can use `lytraaccessory.command.admin` permission to give players all the lytra accessory commands permissions

 | Command            | Permissions                                  | Default |
 | ------------------ | -------------------------------------------- | ------- |